Data protection declaration

 In accordance with Art.
 77 of the GDPR, you have the right to lodge a complaint with a supervisory authority if you believe that the processing of your personal data violates the GDPR.

 If your personal data is processed on the basis of legitimate interests pursuant to Art.
 6 (1) p.
 1 lit. f DSGVO, you have the right to object to the processing of your personal data pursuant to Art.
 21 DSGVO, provided that there are grounds for doing so that arise from your particular situation or the objection is directed against direct advertising.
 In the latter case, you have a general right of objection, which will be implemented by us without specifying the particular situation.
 If you would like to make use of your right of revocation or objection, it is sufficient to send an e-mail to [email protected]

 j) Automated decision in individual cases including profiling

 You have the right not to be subject to a decision based solely on automated processing - including profiling - which produces legal effects concerning you or similarly significantly affects you.
 This does not apply if the decision

 - is necessary for the conclusion or performance of a contract between you and us

-- with your explicit consent
+- is done with your express consent

-However, these decisions may not be based on specific categories of personal data under Section 9 Par.
-1 GDPR, unless Section 9 Par.
-2 lit a or g GDPR applies and appropriate measures have been taken to protect your rights and freedoms and your legitimate interests.
+However, these decisions may not be based on special categories of personal data pursuant to Article 9(1) of the GDPR, unless Article 9(2)(a) or (g) of the GDPR applies and appropriate measures have been taken to protect the rights and freedoms and your legitimate interests.